-To the extent required by applicable law or regulation: (i) the Committee will be directly responsible for the appointment, compensation and oversight of the independent auditors (including the resolution of any disagreements between management and the independent auditors regarding financial reporting), (ii) the independent auditors shall report directly to the Committee, (iii) the Committee shall approve in advance all auditing services (including comfort letters and statutory audits) performed by the independent auditors, (iv) the Committee shall approve in advance all non-audit services performed by the independent auditors, and (v) all non-audit services to be performed by the independent auditors shall be disclosed.
-The Committee may delegate to one or more members of the committee who are independent directors the authority to grant preapprovals required by this subsection, and the decisions of the member to whom this authority is delegated shall be presented to the Committee at the next scheduled meeting of the committee.
-The independent auditors may not perform for the Company any services that are prohibited by law or regulation.
-The foregoing requirements do not preclude the committee from obtaining the input of management, but these responsibilities may not be delegated to management.
-The Board of Directors and management may communicate with the independent auditors at any time they deem it appropriate.
+To the extent required by applicable law or regulation: (i) the Committee will be directly responsible for the appointment, compensation and oversight of the independent auditors (including the resolution of any disagreements between management and the independent auditors regarding financial reporting), (ii) the independent auditors shall report directly to the Committee, and (iii) all audit and non-audit services to be performed by the independent auditors shall be disclosed in accordance with SEC rules.
+Before the independent auditors are engaged by the Company to render audit or non-audit services, the engagement shall be approved by the Committee, or entered into pursuant to pursuant to pursuant to pre-approval policies and procedures established by the Committee, show the Committee, informed of each service, and such policies and procedures do not include delegation of the Committee is to management.
+The Committee may delegate to one or more members of the Committee who are independent auditors may not perform for the Company any services that are prohibited by law or regulation.
+The foregoing requirements do not preclude the Committee from obtaining the input of management, but these responsibilities may not be delegated to management.
+The Board of Directors and management may communicate with the independent auditors are any communicate with the independent auditors are approval by the independent auditors are required by the delegation.
+The foregoing requirements do not preclude the Committee from obtaining the input of management, but these responsibilities may not be delegated to management.
+The Board of Directors and management may communicate with the independent auditors are appropriate.